39. Mary Adey (John , Daniel , John , John , John ) was born in 1793. She was christened on 16 May 1793 in Stroud Old Meeting House.

 His obituary in the 1877 Baptist Handbook appears to have been written by Rev William Thomas Adey his son.
 The obituary says that the family has been long associated with Presbyterian and Independent interests in the county of Gloucestershire and a records of their sufferings in the early Puritan times is still preserved.
 It also says that Edward left behind in autobiographical form an unusually interesting sketch.
 Unfortunately it has not been possible to find either of these items.

-Edward married Mary Linnell in 1835.
+Edward married Mary Linnell daughter of William Linnell and Mary Geary in 1835.
 Mary was born in 1808 in Feney Stratford, Buckinghamshire.
 She died on 25 Dec 1899.

 Mary was the daughter of William Linnell (1771-1860) and Mary Geary (of a cultured family).
 According to family records William was converted by John Wesley, a travelling preacher and built a chapel, with his wife he founded the first Sunday School in the region and was principal of a girls boarding school from about 1835-1837 (21 girls are in a 1873 photo).
 She was one of the first women in public life and was included in discussions with Lord John Russell from about 1840 onwards.
 Formed Band of Hope (said to be the second in the country) in about 1847.
 Blind for the last 15 years of her life Mary learned many Hymns and bible passages.